 Statins can cost a lot.

-A one-month supply of generic statins costs from $4 to $220.
-A brand-name statin costs from $160 to $686.
+A one-month supply of statins can cost as little as $4, or as much as several hundred dollars, depending on the statin prescribed.
 You may also have to pay for extra tests to check for side effects.

 When should older adults take statins?